API security startup 42Crunch raises $17M Series A led by Energy Impact Partners – TechCrunch

 Now, a significant player in the cybersecurity of APIs is super-charging its offering.
 42Crunch, an API security startup, has raised $17 million in a Series A round led by Energy Impact Partners.
 Adara Ventures also participated.

-42Crunch has a ‘micro firewall’ for APIs which aims to protect against attacks listed in the OWASP Top 10 for API Security.
-It is used by companies such as Mulesoft, Ford Motors, and Qualys.
+42Crunch has a “micro firewall” for APIs which aims to protect against attacks listed in the OWASP Top 10 for API Security.
+It is used by companies such as MuleSoft, Ford Motors and Qualys.

-CEO and Co-Founder of 42Crunch, Jacques Declas said: “What do the recent data breaches at Tesla, Facebook, and Clubhouse have in common?
+CEO and co-founder of 42Crunch Jacques Declas said: “What do the recent data breaches at MGM Grand, Facebook and Clubhouse have in common?
 They all came about due to API vulnerabilities.
-83% of internet traffic now comes from APIs but traditional firewall approaches are not adapted to cope with the specific threats that APIs create.”
+Eighty-three percent of internet traffic now comes from APIs but traditional firewall approaches are not adapted to cope with the specific threats that APIs create.”

-The three French co-founders came up with the idea after being the number of APIs used by customers proliferate.
+The three French co-founders came up with the idea after seeing the number of APIs used by customers proliferate.

-The normal approach to firewalls – relying on patterns and signatures to detect potential incursions – does not work when it comes to API traffic.
-42Crunch claims its platform can individually protect each API, and prevent common cyber-attacks such as injections but also API-specific attacks.
+The normal approach to firewalls — relying on patterns and signatures to detect potential incursions — does not work when it comes to API traffic.
+42Crunch claims its platform can individually protect each API, and prevent common cyberattacks such as injections but also API-specific attacks.

-Isabelle Mauny, Co-founder and CTO of 42Crunch, said: “Protecting APIs from threats at runtime is only part of the story.
+Isabelle Mauny, co-founder and CTO of 42Crunch, said: “Protecting APIs from threats at runtime is only part of the story.
 APIs will only be truly secured when security becomes part of the developer’s flow, rather than an afterthought.”

-Nazo Moosa, Co-Managing Partner, Energy Impact Partners added: “42Crunch’s ‘shift-left approach’ to the creation of secure-by-design APIs fits strongly with EIP’s vision of protecting global critical infrastructure.
+Nazo Moosa, co-managing partner, Energy Impact Partners, added: “42Crunch’s ‘shift-left approach’ to the creation of secure-by-design APIs fits strongly with EIP’s vision of protecting global critical infrastructure.
 The company’s six-digit customer wins last year were catalytic to our decision to lead the round.”